 As a marketer, what do you believe is the biggest challenge facing your industry in the future?

 There is a saying that nothing is new under the sun.
 We live in a day and age where markets are becoming increasingly flooded, and the oversharing of information is becoming increasingly evident.

-The biggest struggle will be for organizations to stay relevant to trends while remaining true to their identity and their stakeholders and not become lost in the noise of competing to be heard/seen.
+The biggest struggle will be for organisations to stay relevant to trends while remaining true to their identity and their stakeholders, and not become lost in the noise of competing to be heard/seen.

 What does a typical day look like for you?
 How do you structure your week?

 I tend to break my days and weeks up into different segments.

 Meeting Mondays is where weekly planning takes place.
 I try to start off reading emails that may have come through during the night from our global team, then catching up with my team, hearing what is on the agenda for them, followed by campaign management to see how we are faring on that front.

 The latter part of the day and week is reserved for writing case studies, blog posts and researching relevant trends and topics.